docker/cli/docs/reference/builder.md

 All of the README files are included.
 The middle line has no effect because `!README*.md` matches `README-secret.md` and comes last.

-You can even use the `.dockerignore` file to exclude the `Dockerfile` and `.dockerignore` files.
-These files are still sent to the daemon because it needs them to do its job.
-But the `ADD` and `COPY` instructions do not copy them to the image.
+By default the `Dockerfile` and `.dockerignore` files  will be sent to the daemon because it needs them to do its job.
+If you don't want that there will be added to the image, you can exclude them inside the `.dockerignore`.

 Finally, you may want to specify which files to include in the context, rather than which to exclude.
 To achieve this, specify `*` as